What is Neurological Physiotherapy? What is a Neuro Physio?

 If you or someone you care about has a neurological condition and you are considering getting physiotherapy, it is vitally important to ensure that the Neurological Physiotherapist takes the time to understand your goals and what you'd like to achieve as part of a personalised physiotherapy Treatment Plan, which is tailored to suit your unique situation.

 What are YOUR goals?
 We can help.
-Contact us now, we have capacity to provide services to you immediately, right across the broader Perth region with home visits, or at our Cloverdale Clinic, Belmont Gym, Armadale Gym or via video consultation (telehealth).
+Contact us now, we have capacity to provide services to you immediately, right across the broader Perth region with home visits, or at one of our clinics / gyms or studio - or via video consultation (telehealth).
 We'd be delighted to hear from you.

 Nina Barker is Body Agility's Senior Physiotherapist, who is a Neurological Physiotherapist.
 Nina is a highly qualified and experienced Physiotherapist who possesses qualifications in neuroscience, psychology and physiotherapy and is also endorsed for neurorehabilitation.
 Book an appointment with Nina here.